-SD Soccer Academy open to males and females in Grades 8 – 11
+SD Soccer Academy open to students in Grades 8 – 12

 As stated in our Bold Vision, Delta School District strives “to be a leading district in innovative teaching and learner success.”